sahilchess/FlipperVault/README.md

 ## 🛠️ Why FlipperVault?

-FlipperVault is built for privacy-first users who want a quick, offline way to generate and evaluate passwords on the go.
+FlipperVault is built for privacy-first users who want a quick, offline way to generate, evaluate, and store passwords on the go.
 Whether you're a hacker, developer, or digital minimalist, this app keeps your credentials strong and your data local.

 ---

 ## 📦 Coming Soon

-- Save and retrieve password entries securely
 - PIN/gesture lock screen
 - QR code sync with your web app
+- Encrypted storage for saved passwords

 ---